ZJUFanLab/scCube/README.md

 ## About
-scCube was developed by Jie Liao and Jingyang Qian.
+scCube was developed by Jingyang Qian.
 Should you have any questions, please contact Jingyang Qian at qianjingyang@zju.edu.cn.